araobp/sveltekit-ai/README.md

 <img src="./docs/MyFirstSvelteApp.jpg" width=400>

-I love VanillaJS, but as I'm building a generative AI app, the code is getting bloated and difficult to maintain.
+I love VanillaJS, but as I'm building a generative AI app at work, the code is getting bloated and difficult to maintain.
 So, I'd like to learn a JavaScript framework.
 Svelte seems to be the simplest one, so I'll learn Svelte.

 ## Apps